MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/QuickStartGuide.md

 The following checklist and guide will assist you in creating your first test image of Window IoT Core in the platform of your choosing:

 ---
-We will split the tasks into multiple sections.
+1. We will split the tasks into multiple sections.
+2. We will be using Snapdragon 410C as an example for this walkthrough.
+Feel free to substitute the device as needed.
+3. We will use the product name "**ProductX**" in this walkthrough.

 ## Tools
 ### Gather and download neccessary Tools